-From cherry blossom festivals to karaoke contests, visitors to Tokyo have the chance to take part in several authentic Japanese experiences – both modern and traditional.
-When you’ve finished exploring the impressive architecture of the city, you can wander along the landscaped gardens or try a local cuisine at the world’s biggest fish market.
+From cherry blossom festivals to karaoke contests, visitors to Tokyo have the chance to take part in several authentic Japanese experiences, both modern and traditional.
+When you’ve finished exploring the impressive architecture of the city, you can wander around the landscaped gardens or try a local cuisine at the world’s biggest fish market.

 Hidden between the skyscrapers and urban architecture lies beautiful parks and landscaped gardens, where locals and tourists can escape the hustle and bustle of city life.
 Cherry blossom season is one of the best times to experience Tokyo, when locals celebrate the blooming of the flower at hanami (cherry blossom viewing) parties.

 Wondering what to eat in Japan?
 The list is endless, especially at Tsukiji, the world’s biggest and busiest fish market.
 With fresh seafood prepared in front of your eyes, and some of the best sushi you’ll ever eat available to buy, you can immerse yourself in an authentic Japanese foodie experience

 The city has hundreds of places of worship, from big and sprawling, to small and quaint.
 Each one is intertwined with Japanese history and tells a story of its rich culture and traditions.
 Visit Tokyo’s most famous Shinto shrine, the Meiji Shrine, which is dedicated to the late 19th-century emperor who opened Japan to the West.